Where Are They Now, 2010; Part 2

 In his first game with the Rainmen, Alleyne put up 5 points, 6 rebounds and 3 blocks in 16 minutes.
 In his second game the following night, Alleyne put up 3 points and 0 rebounds in 8 minutes.
 In the third game, he perked up a bit, totalling 8 points, 14 rebounds and 6 blocks in 19 minutes off the bench, in a PBL game against the Vermont Frost Heaves that the Rainmen won by 45 points.
 What’s a Frost Heave?

 Teammates of his that you may have heard of include former Blazer Desmond Ferguson, former NBA draft pick and middle aged man Gordon Malone, as well as D-League veterans John Strickland and Gary Ervin.
-But that's about it.
-Lest it needs to be said, PBL basketball is not strong.
+But lest it needs to be said, PBL basketball is relatively new and not yet strong.
 (Nor is Norwegian league basketball.)
-The intent of the PBL is to surpass the ABA, and they're doing fairly well at that, mainly because they have infinitely more sensible expansion credentials.
-But it's still not significant to the NBA landscape, which is what this website is supposed to focus on.
-I realise that that's a silly thing to say when talking about Shagari Alleyne, however.
+The intent of the PBL is to surpass the ABA, and they’re doing fairly well at that, mainly because they have infinitely more sensible expansion credentials.
+But it’s still not significant to the NBA landscape, which is what this website is supposed to focus on.

 – Lance Allred